Black Friday is one of the biggest shopping days of the year, but retailers and shoppers aren’t the only ones keeping busy after Thanksgiving.

 Finally, if your drains are running slow, they are probably already partially clogged and primed to cause a major holiday headache.

-You may be able to clear partially clogged pipes on your own using a store-bought drain cleaner.
+You may be able to clear partially clogged pipes on your own using a store-bought drain cleaner or a plumbing snake.
 However, if your drains continue to run slow, it may be time to call in the pros.
-Sure, it will cost a little money, but you’d better believe you’ll pay more if you need to make an emergency call on Thanksgiving night or Black Friday.
+Sure, it will cost a little money, but you’d better believe you’ll pay more if you need to make an emergency call on Thanksgiving evening or Black Friday.

-So clear out your drains now, use some common sense strategies on Thanksgiving Day and, for the love of all that is good in the world, don’t dump the grease from the deep-fried turkey down the drain.
+So, clear out your drains now, use some common sense strategies on Thanksgiving Day and, for the love of all that is good in the world, don’t dump that grease from the deep-fried turkey down the drain.

 Have you had a Thanksgiving plumbing nightmare?
 Tell us about it in the comments below or on our Facebook page.